hillaabra/pinterest-data-pipeline934/README.md

     - `streaming-<UserID>-geo`
 - An MWAA environment and an S3 bucket designated to it to hold the DAGs for the batch layer job orchestration
 - To create an MWAA-Databricks connection, the user will need to create an API-token access in Databricks, the MWAA-environment-designated S3 bucket will need a `requirements.txt` file uploaded to it in order to have the required Python dependencies uploaded, including `apache-airflow[databricks]`, and the path to the `requirements.txt` file will need to be specified on the MWAA console (follow the instructions provided [here](https://docs.aws.amazon.com/mwaa/latest/userguide/working-dags-dependencies.html))
-- After the `requirements.txt` file is uploaded, the MWAA-Databricks connection can be activated from the Apache Airflow UI with the following settings:
+- After the `requirements.txt` file is uploaded, the MWAA-Databricks connection can be activated from the Apache Airflow UI by selecting the Databricks Connection Type:

 ![screen grab airflow ui databricks-mwaa connection setup](readme-assets/databricks-mwaa-connection-setup.png)

-In order to follow principles of least privilege, it would be recommended to:
+**In order to follow principles of least privilege, it would be recommended to:**
 - Create an IAM user with full S3 access permissions through which to authorize connection between Databricks and AWS S3
 - Create and assume an IAM role allowing authentication to the MSK cluster through the EC2 client machine
 - Create and assume an IAM role granting the necessary permissions to invoke Kinesis actions - and assign this as the execution role at the corresponding API integration points

-The pipeline administrator will also need a Databricks account.

-Before being able to launch the pipeline, the user will need to configure the Kafka client by launching their EC2 instance, and connecting to their EC2 instance through the command line.
+**Before being able to launch the pipeline,** the user will need to configure the Kafka client by launching their EC2 instance, and connecting to their EC2 instance through the command line.
 (In my case, this was done using the SSH Client protocol, which required a key-value pair to be saved on my local machine inside a `.pem` file.)

-Inside the EC2 client the user will need to:
+**Inside the EC2 client the user will need to:**
-- Download Java and Kafka (the same version as is run on the MSK cluster)
+1. Download Java and Kafka (the same version as is run on the MSK cluster)
-- Install the IAM MSK Authentication package (available on GitHub) within the Kafka `libs` directory
+2. Install the IAM MSK Authentication package (available on GitHub) within the Kafka `libs` directory
-- Export a path to the `IAM MSK Authentication` package to a `CLASSPATH` variable inside their EC2 instance's `/home/ec2-user/.bashrc` file (to enable the Kafka client to locate and utilise the necessary Amazon MSK IAM libraries when executing commands)
+3. Export a path to the `IAM MSK Authentication` package to a `CLASSPATH` variable inside their EC2 instance's `/home/ec2-user/.bashrc` file (to enable the Kafka client to locate and utilise the necessary Amazon MSK IAM libraries when executing commands)
-- Configure the Kafka client to use AWS IAM authentication to the cluster by modifying the `client.properties` file inside the Kafka `bin` directory, configuring it to communicate with the API REST proxy resource created previously
+4. Configure the Kafka client to use AWS IAM authentication to the cluster by modifying the `client.properties` file inside the Kafka `bin` directory, configuring it to communicate with the API REST proxy resource created previously
-- Create three Kafka topics on the EC2 Client, e.g.:
+5. Create three Kafka topics on the EC2 Client, e.g.:
     - `<UserId>.pin` for the Pinterest posts data
     - `<UserId>.geo` for the post geolocation data
     - `<UserId>.user` for the post user data
-- Download an S3 connector that can export data from Kafka topics to S3 (this pipeline used Confluent.io's Amazon S3 Connector)
+6. Download an S3 connector that can export data from Kafka topics to S3 (this pipeline used Confluent.io's Amazon S3 Connector)
-- Configure the settings in the `kafka-rest.properties` file inside the newly created connector directory, e.g. `confluent-7.2.0/etc/kafka-rest` to configure the REST proxy to communicate with the desired MSK cluster and to perform IAM authentication
+7. Configure the settings in the `kafka-rest.properties` file inside the newly created connector directory, e.g. `confluent-7.2.0/etc/kafka-rest` to configure the REST proxy to communicate with the desired MSK cluster and to perform IAM authentication
-- Copy the connector over to the dedicated (batch-layer) S3 bucket on AWS
+8. Copy the connector over to the dedicated (batch-layer) S3 bucket on AWS

-Back on the AWS console, the user will need to:
+**Back on the AWS console, the user will need to:**
-- Create a custom plug-in on MSK Connect using the S3 connector copied over to the S3 bucket from the EC2 Client
+1. Create a custom plug-in on MSK Connect using the S3 connector copied over to the S3 bucket from the EC2 Client
-- Create an S3 sink connector which is configured to ensure that the data going through all the three previously created Kafka topics will get sent to the correct S3 bucket (the connector in this pipeline was configured to be provisioned with a single MCU count per worker and single worker, and was provided access permissions to the IAM role mentioned previously)
+2. Create an S3 sink connector which is configured to ensure that the data going through all the three previously created Kafka topics will get sent to the correct S3 bucket (the connector in this pipeline was configured to be provisioned with a single MCU count per worker and single worker, and was provided access permissions to the IAM role mentioned previously)
-- After making the necessary amendments, upload the DAG script from this GitHub repo to the S3 bucket in the MWAA environment
+3. After making the necessary amendments, upload the DAG script from this GitHub repo to the S3 bucket in the MWAA environment
-- Deploy the API and copy the invoke URL over to the `api_gateway_config.yaml` on their local machine (see file structure below)
+4. Deploy the API and copy the invoke URL over to the `api_gateway_config.yaml` on their local machine (see file structure below)

 ### Other files and repositories: